jns-br/LabelForward/README.md

 # CovidStateWeb

 A web application for the CovidState project.
-It provides an interface for labeling data related to the project, soon to be combined with an active learning framework.
+It provides an interface for labeling data related to the project, using active learning workers to speed up the labeling process.
 It can be build using docker-compose, which will start up a docker environment with microservices for frontend, backend, database and a database setup.

 # Prerequisites